 Summary

-Meadow-Rue is one of those wonderful flowers with big round puffy flower heads. they come in lilac, pink, purple, white and yellow.
+Meadow-Rue is one of those wonderful flowers with big round puffy flower heads.
+They come in lilac, pink, purple, white and yellow.
 Their leaves are bluish green, open and showy.
 The entire plant is open and showy I should say.

 Propagation by division or by seeds collected from your flowers can be sown immediately.
 Seed from a package is less reliable.
 These shade tolerant flowers don't like to be moved, so be careful when dividing.